rbeeli/fastbin/README.md

 ## Overview

 The library is designed to be used in high-performance computing applications where serialization and deserialization speed is critical.
-The library does not perform any compression.
+The library does not perform any compression on the serialized data.
+In fact, it is designed to be as fast as possible, even at the cost of increased data size.

 The data objects are defined in a JSON schema incl. enumeration types and docstrings.
-A Python script generates the C++ and Julia code for the serialization and deserialization of the data objects.
-The generated code is then used in the C++ and Julia applications.
+A Python script generates the C++ and Julia code files required for the serialization and deserialization of the data objects.
+The generated code can be used in the C++ and Julia applications, and the data objects can be serialized and deserialized between the two languages without any data loss or conversion.

 ## Features